CP violating dark photon kinetic mixing and type-III seesaw model

-It has been shown in Ref.~\cite{Fuyuto:2019vfe} that CP violating kinetic mixing of a dark photon with SM gauge particle can be generated if appropriate ingredients are introduced.
-A dimension five operator containing such a term is constructed with the help of an $SU(2)_L$ Higgs triplet with zero hypercharge besides the SM gauge bosons, fermions and Higgs bosons.
-This results in several interesting phenomenological consequences, notably a new CP violating source for electric dipole moment (EDM) of quarks and charged leptons, and possible collider signature in jets angular distributions.
-However, a renormalizable model is still lacking.
-In this work, we show that a renormalizable theoretical model with CP violating kinetic mixing between a dark photon and the $SU(2)_L$ can be realized, and we construct such a model for the first time.
+In this context, it has been shown recently that CPV kinetic mixing between a dark photon and SM gauge particles can arise~\cite{Fuyuto:2019vfe}.
+If one includes a zero hypercharge $SU(2)_L$ Higgs triplet, one may construct a (non-renormalizable) dimension five operator containing such a term.
+Several interesting phenomenological consequences follow, notably a new CPV source for electric dipole moments (EDMs) of SM fermions, and possible collider signature in jets angular distributions.

+However, a renormalizable model realization of this possibility has thus far been lacking.
+The presence of a non-renormalizable interaction implies the existence of new particles and interactions whose detailed nature is not evident from the structure of the low-energy effective operator alone.
+For example, existence of the well-known dimension five neutrino Majorana mass operator would imply non-conservation of total lepton number at the classical level without revealing its fundamental origin.
+The construction and phenomenology of models ({\it e.g.} the see saw mechanism) generating this interaction have received intensive theoretical interest over the years.
+In a similar spirit, we construct here for the first time a renormalizable model with CPV kinetic mixing between a dark photon and $SU(2)_L$ gauge bosons and analyze the implications for future EDM searches.
+We also give general considerations for building such a model, which may be realized in other constructions.

-Two key minimal ingredients are needed for this purpose.
-One is the $SU(2)_L$ triplet introduced in Ref.~\cite{Fuyuto:2019vfe}.
-We indicate it as $\Sigma^a$: $(1,3)(0, 0)$, where the first and second brackets indicate the transformation properties under $SU(3)_C\times SU(2)_L$ and $U(1)_Y\times U(1)_X$ gauge symmetries, respectively.
-The neutral component $\Sigma^0$ obtains a non-zero vacuum expectation value (vev)\footnote{Replacing $\Sigma^a$ by a composite triplet, such as $H^\dagger \tau^a H$ from the Higgs doublet H, as in Ref.~\cite{Barello:2015bhq} for the CP-conserving case, a dimension six kinetic mixing operator can also be generated.}.
-This is needed so that the $SU(2)_L$ index ``a'' of the gauge triplet field $W^a$ can be contracted to form a CP violating gauge group singlet operator
+Two key minimal ingredients are needed for this purpose: (i) The $SU(2)_L$ Higgs triplet~\cite{Fuyuto:2019vfe} $\Sigma^a$: $(1,3)(0, 0)$, where the brackets denote the transformation properties under $SU(3)_C\times SU(2)_L$ and $U(1)_Y\times U(1)_X$ gauge symmetries, respectively.
+The neutral component $\Sigma^0$ obtains a non-zero vacuum expectation value (vev) $<\Sigma^0> = v_\Sigma$\footnote{Replacing $\Sigma^a$ by a composite triplet, such as $H^\dagger \tau^a H$ from the Higgs doublet H~\cite{Barello:2015bhq}, a dimension six kinetic mixing operator can also be generated.}. $\Sigma^a$ is needed so that the $SU(2)_L$ index ``a'' of the gauge triplet field $W^a$ can be contracted to form a gauge group singlet dimension five operator